Fast, simple, everywhere - A quick guide to whole home Wi-Fi

 Our smart home product range

-You can buy our full range of smart home products online or you can go to your local store.
+You can buy our full range of smart home products online.
 All our stores stock a wide range of smart devices and for a real hands on experience, some stores have a fully functional Smart Home display.

 As with anything - the above information is a guide only and will be dependent upon a number of things:

 The number of Wi-Fi points or discs required is just a guide.
 Home size, materials and layout can affect how Wi-Fi signal travels